bertvv/ansible-role-el7/README.md

 ## Testing

 The `tests` directory contains acceptance tests for this role in the form of two playbooks and a Vagrant environment.
 The directory `tests/roles/el7` is a symbolic link that should point to the root of this project in order to work.
 You may want to change the base box into one that you like.
-The current one is based on Box-Cutter's [CentOS Packer template](https://github.com/box-cutter/centos-vm).
+The current one is based on Box-Cutter's [CentOS Packer template](https://github.com/boxcutter/centos).

 - The playbook [`test.yml`](tests/test.yml) is minimal.
 It applies the role to a VM, but doesn't set any variables
 - The playbook [`test-full.yml`](tests/test_full.yml) sets all role variables.

 For testing the installation of an SSH key, a key pair is provided in `tests/sshkey`.
 It goes without saying that you should never use this key pair in a production machine!
-You should be able to log in with:
+After applying the playbook, you should be able to log in with:

 ```
 ssh -i tests/sshkey/admin_key -p 2222 admin@127.0.0.1